nybarius/nybarius/README.md

 - 👋 Hi, I’m @nybarius .
 I am a hobbyist just poking around to try to find interesting things.
-- 👀 DOn't look at me.
+- 👀 Don't look at me.
 - 🌱 I’m buried in the Earth.
 - 💞️ I’m eager to collaborate but
 - 📫 I cannot be reached.